How to Make Banana Muffins with Fresh Milled Flour

 Why should I use fresh milled flour?

 Freshly milled flour maintains all of its nutrients.
-You will get the benefit of eating a whoel food, where none of the important parts have been removed.
+You will get the benefit of eating a whole food, where none of the important parts have been removed.

 Banana Muffins with Fresh Milled Flour

-A classic favorite for using up bananas when they're too brown to east- these banana muffins have nutritional super powers.
+A classic favorite for using up bananas when they're too brown to eat- these banana muffins have nutritional super powers.
 Use fresh milled flour to make this healthy snack or grab-n-go breakfast.

 Prep Time 15 minutes